 The Daniel Defense bolts are machined from carpenter 158 steel, high pressure tested, magnetic particle inspected, and feature the same heavy phosphate coating that the bolt carrier group has.
 Oh, and it’s also made in the USA.

-The DDM4 is a pretty standard bolt carrier group, but it does feature the “DD” logo on the side of the bolt.
+The DDM4 is a pretty standard bolt carrier group, it features the “DD” logo on the bolt’s side.

 Daniel Defense Trigger